RyanisyydsTT/QkmaoTG/README.md

 🐞 **Found a Bug?**
-   - If you come across a bug, try creating an issue on our [GitHub repository](#insert your GitHub repository link here).
+   - If you come across a bug, try creating an issue on our repo.
    - Include detailed information about the bug and steps to reproduce it.

 ➕ **Feature Requests:**